mpacer/jupytercon2018/config/proposal.md

 We will discuss topics such as:

-- Jupyter's python-based configuration systems (via traitlets.config)
+- Jupyter's Python-based configuration systems (via traitlets.config)
     - How to set, and why you would set configuration settings…
         - on the command line,
         - in configuration files,